 What about bad weather?

-Fly to Moab, UT (CNY), Grand Junction, CO (GJT) is about a two hour drive away and Salt Lake City, UT (SLC) is four hours by car.
+Fly to Moab, UT (CNY); Grand Junction, CO (GJT) is about a two-hour drive away; Salt Lake City, UT (SLC) is four hours by car.
 For guided tours on Whole Enchilada, Hazzard County, or the Porcupine Rim trails, depending on group size, you’ll generally use one of the local Moab shuttle companies.